• 5.0/5 from 223+ reviews.

 2. 9 hours of sleep

-3. Come together to a bedtime
+3. Agree on a bedtime together

 4. Avoid screens before sleeping